BROKENNESS REDEEMED

 Until one day.
 Without warning, my neck swelled up, became hot to the touch, and my head fell over.
 My neck could not support my head.
 Afraid to move, I slept that way in a chair only to wake up the next morning with my head rammed hard onto the opposite shoulder, along with a spine-cracking sensation and pain I couldn’t begin to describe.

 My head never went back.
-As I waited months to see a specialist, I thought of obtaining illegal and heavy drugs, or suicide.
+As I waited months to see a specialist, I thought of obtaining illegal drugs or suicide.
 Mostly, I crawled on the floor, letting my head drop onto it over and over, sobbing and groaning, hoping I would die.

 A woman before and after the onset of dystonia